loum/nparcel/doc/source/interfaces/b2cftp.rst

 .. note::

-    Note the above crontab entry will send notifications at 55 minutes past every hour
+    The above crontab entry will send notifications at 15 minute intervals